FROSTEYe-actual/footnotes_tooltip/README.md

 ## 📜 Changelog

+- **v1.0.2**: Adeed a scrennshot
 - **v1.0.1**: Minor bug fix.
   - Resolved a bug that stripped cross-reference links when displaying footnote content in the tooltip.
   - Enhanced code readability by adding detailed comments to `javascript.js`.
 - **v1.0.0**: Initial Release.
 Features glassmorphism UI, mobile support, and full accessibility.

+## 🔮 Future Updates & Roadmap

+This is a **personal project**, and while it is currently feature-complete for its primary purpose, I have the following milestones planned for the long-term roadmap:

+- **Official WordPress.org Hosting**: My current focus is preparing the plugin for submission to the [Official WordPress Plugin Directory](https://wordpress.org/plugins/) to provide seamless updates and wider accessibility.
+- **Basic Settings Page**: In the distant future, I may consider adding a simple settings page in the WordPress admin dashboard for UI customization. **Please note that this is currently a low priority.**

+> **Note**: These updates are part of my personal long-term vision.
+There is no fixed release date, as the transition to the official directory is the main priority at this stage.

 ## 📄 License